Monday, May 24, 2021

 What should organizations focus on?

 Skills evaluation is a good place to start, no doubt.
-However, the focus has to be on a comprehensive evaluation of its employees.
+However, the focus has to be on a comprehensive evaluation of its employees using a competency based training program.
 An organization has to look towards competencies and competency frameworks.
-The 3 parameters namely skills, knowledge, and abilities are the foundation of any competency framework.
+The three core parameters—skills, knowledge, and abilities—are the foundation of any competency framework.

 How should organizations go about using a competency framework?

-To efficiently implement a competency framework in the organization, HR needs to encapsulate the 3 said parameters in all their processes related to hiring and employee development.
+To efficiently implement a competency framework in the organization, the L&D team typically needs to encapsulate the three core parameters in all their processes related to hiring and employee development.

 Certain parameters of competency need to be finalized for particular job roles.
 Consequently, people need to be hired based on the fulfillment of these parameters.
 Further, they should be probed during the interview process to establish their competency levels.